Amitav-Krishna/leetcode_and_friends/algorithms/binary_search/overview.md

 Array: [1, 2, 2, 4, 5, 7, 9, 10, 14, 17, 18].
 Key: 10

+**a**
-1a.
-The middle of the array is 7.
+1. The middle of the array is 7.
-2a.
-7 != 10.
+2. 7 != 10.
 7 !> 10.
 7 < 10, therefore the array will be made up of the elements to the right of the middle.
 New array: [9, 10, 14, 17, 18].

+**b**
-1b.
-The middle of the array is 14.
+1. The middle of the array is 14.
-2b.
-14 != 10.
+2. 14 != 10.
 14 > 10, therefore the array will be made up of the elements to the left of the middle.
 New array: [9, 10]

+**c**
-1c.
-The middle of the array is 9.
+1. The middle of the array is 9.
-2c.
-9 != 10.
+2. 9 != 10.
 9 !> 10.
 9 < 10, there for the array will be made up of the elements to the right of the middle.
 New array: [10]

+**d**
-1d.
-The middle of the array is 10.
+1. The middle of the array is 10.
-2d.
-10 == 10.
+2. 10 == 10.
 10 !> 10.
 10 <\!
 10. Therefore, the key is the middle element
 # Sources
 [Geeks For Geeks](https://www.geeksforgeeks.org/dsa/binary-search/)